sjethwani/SQLQuery/SQLQuery_SJ.md

 * 7a.
 The music of Queen and Kris Kristofferson have seen an unlikely resurgence.
 As an unintended consequence, films starting with the letters `K` and `Q` have also soared in popularity.
 Use subqueries to display the titles of movies starting with the letters `K` and `Q` whose language is English.

+select sub.title from (select film.title from film where film.language_id=1) sub where sub.title like "K%" or sub.title like "Q%"

 * 7b.
 Use subqueries to display all actors who appear in the film `Alone Trip`.

+select actor.first_name,actor.last_name from actor where actor_id in (select film_actor.actor_id from film_actor where film_actor.film_id=
+(select film.film_id from film where film.title="Alone Trip"))

 * 7c.
 You want to run an email marketing campaign in Canada, for which you will need the names and email addresses of all Canadian customers.
 Use joins to retrieve this information.

 * 7d.
 Sales have been lagging among young families, and you wish to target all family movies for a promotion.
 Identify all movies categorized as family films.

+select film.title from film where film.film_id in (select film_category.film_id from film_category where film_category.category_id =
+(select category.category_id from category where category.name="Family"))

 * 7e.
 Display the most frequently rented movies in descending order.